Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 3. Congress would meet every six months during emergencies to consider termination

 All three safeguards proved impotent.
-Renewing declarations requires nothing more than the President’s signature.
+Renewing declarations requires only the President’s signature.
 The Supreme Court struck down legislative vetoes as unconstitutional in 1983.
-And the six-month review meetings became perfunctory exercises.
-As of 2024, dozens of national emergencies remain active, some decades old.
+And the six-month review meetings became perfunctory exercises in rubber-stamping.
+As of 2024, dozens of national emergencies remain active—some decades old.

-Analysis of successful emergency frameworks suggests an optimal initial duration: approximately 90 days (roughly three months).
+Analysis of successful emergency frameworks suggests an optimal initial duration of approximately 90 days (roughly three months).

 This duration is long enough to: